-Anti-monarchy group chief arrested at Coronation protest
+Anti-monarchy group Republic's chief arrested at Coronation protest

 The head of anti-monarchist campaign group Republic has been arrested at a protest in Trafalgar Square ahead of the Coronation.

-Footage on social media appeared to show demonstrators in "Not My King" t-shirts being arrested by police, including Graham Smith, the head of Republic.
+Footage appeared to show demonstrators in "Not My King" t-shirts being arrested by police, including Graham Smith, CEO of Republic.

-Around half a dozen protesters from the group were arrested as they were unloading a van of placards just north of Trafalgar Square.
+Six protesters, including Mr Smith, were arrested while unloading placards near Trafalgar Square, the group said.

 Matt Turnbull, one of those arrested, said the straps holding the placards had been "misconstrued" as something that could be used for locking on.